stefancyliax/CarND-Vehicle-Detection/README.md

 5. Annotate found vehicle in input image by drawing a bounding box.

 #### 1. Calculate HOG feature over entire image and subsample
 For the first step I adopted a code chunk from the lesson material.
 It applies a smart trick to the extraction of HOG features.
 Instead of adjusting the size of the sliding window and then rescaling the subsample back to 64x64 pixel to calculate HOG features, the function is resizing the entire image and calculating HOG features over the entire image.
-So instead of a 96x96 sliding window that we would have to rescale to 64x64 to calculate HOG features, we scale the entire imge down by a factor of 1.5 and subsample with a window size of 64x64.
+So instead of a 96x96 sliding window that we would have to rescale to 64x64 to calculate HOG features, we scale the entire image down by a factor of 1.5 and subsample with a window size of 64x64.

-Color and historam features are extracted from the same 64x64 window in this step.
+Color and histogram features are extracted from the same 64x64 window in this step.

 ```python
 def find_cars(img, ystart, ystop, scale, svc, pca, X_scaler, orient, pix_per_cell, cell_per_block, spatial_size, hist_bins):